withtally/rollcall/scripts/eth-denver-workshop/README.md

 # EthDenver Workshop

-In this exercise, we'll deploy a treasury [timelock](https://docs.openzeppelin.com/contracts/4.x/api/governance#TimelockController) contract to mainnet and a [OpenZeppelin Governor DAO](https://docs.openzeppelin.com/contracts/4.x/api/governance) contract to [Optimism](https://www.optimism.io/).
+In this exercise, we'll deploy a [treasury](../../src/Treasury.sol) contract to mainnet and a [L2Governor DAO](../../src/standards/L2Governor.sol) contract to [Optimism](https://www.optimism.io/).
 We will then control the mainnet treasury with the Governor on Optimism.
 The goal is to demonstrate a hybrid model where a protocol can exist on mainnet but be managed from a rollup, enabling cheaper participation in governance decisions.

 ## Sequence Diagram